MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

    > [!NOTE]
    > The **Status** column for any entries deleted from a Published site list will show **Delete pending**.
 If you navigate to the list of site lists by selecting **Microsoft Edge site lists** at the top of the screen, you'll see that the **Published Status** column shows **Changes pending publish** to indicate that latest updates to the site list need to be published in order for users to receive them.You can use the **Filter** button _(next to the Search box)_ to select Delete pending to see all deleted entries that are pending publication.

+### Export a site list

+There are scenarios where you want to export a site list.
+For example, to move a site list to the cloud or maintain a hybrid environment with site lists in the cloud and on-premises.
+You can use the Cloud Site List Management experience to manage updates to a site list in a central location and export the site list to the on-premises host.

+1. On the Microsoft Edge site lists page, select the site list that you want to export.
+2. On the resulting page you’ll see the site list entries and the **Export list** option.
+3. Select Export list to download the site list xML file.

 ## FAQ